 In carrying out this mandate, the Commission investigates all allegations of noncompliance furnished to the Commission or brought to the attention of its staff to determine whether there was a violation of the statute and/or its implementing rules.
-There were three rule violation appeals filed and four decisions rendered on appeals of Personnel Code and/or Rule Violation allegations in fiscal year 2019.
-Three decisions resulted in a finding of no violation and one was withdrawn after being settled by the parties.
-There were three rule violation appeals pending as of June 30, 2019.
+There were eight rule violation appeals filed and eight decisions rendered on appeals of Personnel Code and/or Rule Violation allegations in fiscal year 2020.
+One decision resulted in a finding of no violation, three were withdrawn after being settled by the parties, and four decisions resulted in the appeals being dismissed for default and/or lack of jurisdiction.
+There were three rule violation appeals pending as of June 30, 2020.